AdityaRaj0001/ChatUtopia/README.md

 # ChatUtopia

 This is a chat application built with NEXT.js for the frontend and Express, Node.js, and MongoDB for the backend.
-The application allows users to engage in real-time chat with others.
+The application allows users to engage in real-time chat with others using SOCKET.IO

 ## Table of Contents